Customer Loyalty & Rewards

 Loyalty partnership programmes reward customers for shopping with or using the services of a partnered business.
 The aim is to attract existing customers of partnered brands.
 Encouraging their customers to take advantage of hyper-relevant and exclusive promotions and offers.

 For example, airline companies often team up with hotel chains, and promote package holidays.
-Loyalty partnerships are a great way of boosting customer retention due to unique offers between brands.
+Loyalty partnerships are a great way of boosting customer retention because of unique offers between brands.
 Not only that, your business could benefit greatly from mass exposure to a partner’s customer base.

-An example of this is the genius Nike Run Club on Spotify.
+Another example of this is the genius of Nike Run Club on Spotify.

 Does it work well in your industry?